crabnebula-dev/broken-navigator/challenges/space-navigator/3/INTERNAL.md

 ## Application Layout

 - Navigator Page
+  - coordinates list
+  - some images displayed when clicking on coordinates
+  - some disabled dummy buttons and an error message that the system interface is currently not operable
 - Developer Console enabled but hidden (they should have learned the shortcut before so just enabled but not shown)
 - Able to send the coordinates to a custom command
   - get validation code that coordinates are in the system